 Further, a stable PLC and PNRL is a major community benefit as they can work together to provide benefits to their Members and the community it serves.

 Based on previous elections, the uncertainty of a general election for the entire Board is a risk for stability.
 This resolution removes that risk and provides a smooth transition.

 Q. Why isn’t there a need for constitutional reform at the Football Club?

-This seven-person Football Club Board is made up 5 independent directors and two nominated directors from the PLC.
+This seven-person Football Club Board is made up of five independent directors and two nominated directors from the PLC.
 The new constitution for the Football Club still acknowledges the 100% shareholding of PLC but ensures that the Football Club’s Board is responsible for the strategic direction and day to day management of the Football Club.